 But she answers honestly: she’s been sleeping with Skip for two years.
 I never would have shipped Monique and Skip before in my shallow youth.
 He wouldn’t have seemed good-looking enough, most especially not young enough, but I can appreciate him more now.
 And he’s got an Australian accent.

 Monique criticizes him as having money troubles (the camp is going bankrupt – though it’s not necessarily his fault); and sexist – but aside from a joke about procuring a Swedish hooker for Peter amongst other necessary supplies (which I thought was pretty funny), he never comes across as anything but a really stand-up guy with a lot of respect for Monique.
 He even volunteers for the rescue mission when no one else would – everyone else who does go (except for the brothers) has either a personal stake or money coming out of it.
 I actually think that Skip is a much better match for Monique, and it’s a far more fun ship than her and Peter, even taking Peter/Annie out of the equation.
-Peter’s just too nice and straightforward for Monique.
+Peter’s just too nice and straightforward for someone fiery like Monique.
+It’s not an interesting love story, it’s a token one.

 Peter packs his stuff up right away, and is joined by Monique, who had listened to their conversation over the radio – rather nosily, if you ask me.
 Again, I know it’s not supposed to be interpreted this way, but Monique shuts off the radio after the conversation, and rolls over with a very serious look on her face, and she’s supposed to be sad because it sounds like Annie is going to die, but it plays like she’s just found out the man she’s in love with is in love with someone else and she overheard it on accident.
 I know I’m ridiculous, but that’s how it played.
 If you didn’t know the context, you would have thought she was jealous.